roolebo/tianocore.github.io/SourceForge-to-Github-Quick-Start.md

 Prebuilt Windows tools are available at
 <https://github.com/tianocore/edk2-BaseTools-win32>.

-Please note that FatPkg is not included in the EDKII project repository, it is an independent repository which can be found at
+Please note that FatPkg is now included in the EDKII project repository, as of April 2016.
+Previously the FatPkg was in an independent repository which can be found at
 <https://github.com/tianocore/edk2-FatPkg>.

 Content that is not released under an accepted open source license can